What is a Short-term study visa?

-This visa allows non-EEA nationals to come to the UK to complete a short period of study for up to 6 months (or up to 11 months for intensive English language courses).
+This visa allows international students to come to the UK to complete a short period of study for up to 6 months (or up to 11 months for intensive English language courses).

-If you are a national of a country in the EEA or Switzerland, you do not need a visa to study.
+If you are a national of a country in the EU, EEA or Switzerland coming to the UK to study for less than 6 months, you do not need a visa.

 What you can and cannot do on a Short-term study visa

 - Do a short course of study in the UK, such as an English course or a training course.